The West Barnstable Fire District was established on July 12, 1949.

 The West Barnstable Fire Department protects an area of approximately 13.5 square miles with a year round population of approximately 3,500 citizens.
 It also protects the Cape Cod Community College Campus with a student population of 6000.

 WBFD operates 9 pieces of apparatus from one fire station.
 Apparatus includes (1) Engine, (1) Engine-Tanker, (1) Tanker, (1) Aerial Quint , (1) Forestry Patrol, (1) Squad Truck, (1) Command Vehicle and (1) Ambulance.

 The department is headed by Fire Chief Joseph V. Maruca & Deputy Chief David Paananen.
 There is one career day firefighter 4 days a week and four career Firefighter/Paramedics that work a 24-hour rotating shift schedule.
-The department has 40 call/volunteer firefighters, many of whom are EMTs.
+The department has 5 part time Firefighter/EMTs and 40 call/volunteer firefighters, many of whom are EMTs.

 WBFD responds to approximately 670 Fire & EMS incidents annually.
 Communications are on 33.04 Mhz and the Barnstable County / State Police 800 Mhz trunked radio system.

 The fire chief posts annual reports of fire department operations at the end of each year.
 Access our library of annual reports.

 The Insurance Services Office (ISO) is an independent insurance organization that evaluates the effectiveness of each community’s fire department.
 Each fire department is given an ISO Rating of between 1 and 10.
 A Class 1 rating is the best and a Class 10 rating means no effective fire protection.
 Insurance companies use the ISO rating, among other factors, to determine the homeowner insurance rates and commercial fire insurance rates for a community.
 The ISO rates about 30,000 fire departments in the USA.